smagarwal/TDTCP-installtion-guide-for-CloudLab/README.md

 # TDTCP Installation Guide for CloudLab

-This guide provides instructions for installing TDTCP on CloudLab using the Utah d6515 hardware.
+This guide provides instructions for installing TDTCP Etalon RDCN emulator on CloudLab using the Utah d6515 hardware.

 **By: Tessa Hammond and Shourya Agarwal**